UCLALibrary/fester/src/main/scripts/festerize/README.md

 # Festerize

-Script to upload CSV files to the Fester service.
+Uploads CSV files to the Fester IIIF manifest service.

-## Using festerize.py
+## Installation

 You need to have Python 3 installed to use Festerize.
 This README will describe the simplest way to get started; if you're more experienced and would like to use a virtualized Python environment, feel free to do that.